oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

     - Follow Lab 3 > Task 1 and Configure OCI Vision REST API as REST Data Source using your URL endpoint.

-    - Follow Lab 3 > Task 2 and Task 3, Update COMPARTMENT_ID parameter under Image Classification and Text Detection child process with your Compartment ID from your OCI console.
+    - Follow Lab 3 > Task 2 and Task 3.
+Update the COMPARTMENT_ID parameter under the Image Classification and Text Detection child process with your Compartment ID from your OCI console.

 4. All set.
 Now, run the application and see it in action!